History of Shropshire: County extent

 The border with Wales was defined in the first half of the 16th century – the hundreds of Oswestry (including Oswestry) and Pimhill (including Wem), and part of Chirbury had prior to the Laws in Wales Act formed various Lordships in the Welsh Marches.
 Clun hundred went briefly to Montgomeryshire at its creation in 1536, but was returned to Shropshire in 1546.

-The present day ceremonial county boundary is almost the same as the historic county's.
+The present day ceremonial county boundary is almost the same as that of historic county.
 Notably there has been the removal of several exclaves and enclaves.
 The largest of the exclaves was Halesowen, which became part of Worcestershire in 1844 (now part of the West Midlands county), and the largest of the enclaves was Herefordshire's Farlow in south Shropshire, also transferred in 1844, to Shropshire.
 Alterations have been made on Shropshire's border with all neighbouring English counties over the centuries.
 Gains have been made to the south of Ludlow (the parish of Ludford from Herefordshire), to the north of Shifnal (part of Sheriffhales parish from Staffordshire) and to the north (the hamlet of Tittenley from Cheshire) and south (from Staffordshire) of Market Drayton.
 The county has lost minor tracts of land in a few places, notably north of Tenbury Wells to Worcestershire, and near Leintwardine to Herefordshire.